-Dental veneers also referred to as porcelain veneers or dental porcelain laminates are relatively thin shells that match the color of your teeth and are attached directly to the front surface of your teeth to help improve the appearance of them.
-Veneers are typically composed of porcelain or resin composite materials, (hence their other names) and are then able to be permanently bonded to your teeth through a procedure.
-Oftentimes, it is common for a person to maybe just need one veneer due to a broken or chipped tooth, but may decide to get around 6-8 veneers placed on their teeth in order to help even out and create a symmetrical smile.
-The most common teeth to have veneers applied are the top front 8.
+Dental veneers, also referred to as porcelain veneers or dental porcelain laminates, are relatively thin shells that match the color of your teeth and are attached directly to the front surface of your teeth to help improve their appearance.
+Veneers are typically composed of porcelain or resin composite materials (hence their other names) and can be permanently bonded to your teeth through a procedure.
+Often, it is common for a person to just need one veneer due to a broken or chipped tooth, but they may decide to get around six to eight veneers placed on their teeth to help even out and create a symmetrical smile.
+The most common teeth to have veneers applied are the top front eight.

 What Are The Different Types Of Veneers/Laminates?

-There are three different types of veneers that Dr. Kennelly is practicing today.
+There are three different types of veneers that Dr. Khoda is practicing today.
 They are:

 - Porcelain: Commonly referred to as traditional veneers, these originally started as just something meant for a temporary fix to help improve smiles for people in show business.
-This style consists of a thin ceramic shell which then is bonded to the front side of your teeth.
-To this day they are still a popular permanent solution to help achieve even smiles.
-The average lifetime of these veneers is about 10-15 years counting that they are taken care of properly.
+This style consists of a thin ceramic shell bonded to the front side of your teeth.
+To this day, they are still a popular permanent solution to help achieve even smiles.
+The average lifetime of these veneers is about 10-15 years if they are taken care of properly.
 As thin as porcelain veneers are, they are still a very strong cap for your teeth.
-In order for a dentist to bond these to your teeth, the procedure does require them to remove some enamel from the teeth in order to have an even and smooth fit.
-These are the same color of natural teeth, but there is the option of making them whiter to brighten your smile.
+For a dentist to bond these to your teeth, the procedure requires them to remove some enamel from the teeth to have an even and smooth fit.
+These are the same color as natural teeth, but there is the option of making them whiter to brighten your smile

-- Lumineers: Out of all the different styles these are the thinnest veneers.
+- Lumineers: These are the thinnest veneers of all the different styles.
 With this style, the attaching process is relatively easy.
 It does not require any grinding of the enamel (or very minimal grinding) and can be applied in as little as two visits.
 The life expectancy of this style is about 5-10 years.
 They can be taken off with a minor procedure if desired.
 As simple as these are, they do come with some slight downfalls.
-Common complaints about this style are that they detach too easily, are translucent enough to see dark teeth underneath, and that they feel too thin.
+Common complaints about this style are that they detach too easily, are translucent enough to see dark teeth underneath, and that they feel too thin

 - Composite Veneers: These are also known as bonded or resin-based composite veneers.
 Composite veneers are a popular choice because they are a lot cheaper and less destructive to your smile.
-One downside to that is they are more prone to chipping and staining than porcelain veneers.
-So seen similar to porcelain veneers, however, they typically require less enamel removal.
-In fact, in some cases, the dentist might not even have to remove any enamel.
+One downside is that they are more prone to chipping and staining than porcelain veneers.
+So similar to porcelain veneers, however, they typically require less enamel removal.
+In some cases, the dentist might not even have to remove any enamel.
 They typically last about 5-10 years.
 Composite veneers are relatively easier to replace when broken or damaged than most other styles.
-These veneers help achieve a polished and smooth look of normal teeth in a simple procedure.
+These veneers help achieve a polished and smooth look of normal teeth in a simple procedure

 People choose to get veneers for a variety of reasons.
 However, the biggest benefit is that they improve the appearance of your teeth.
 And can even help give you a bigger and brighter smile.
 Here are some of the most common reasons why patients choose to get veneers: